 One UPS, multiple computers.
 Only one of them can actually talk to the UPS directly.
-That's where the network comes in:

-- The Primary system runs the relevant driver, upsd, and upsmon in "primary" mode. - The Secondary systems only run upsmon in "secondary" mode which all connect to upsd on Primary.
+That's where the network comes in.
+The Master system runs the driver, upsd, and upsmon in master mode.
+The Slave systems only run upsmon in slave mode.